bitquery/streaming-data-platform-docs/docs/examples/Arbitrum/Balance_Updates.md

 In thise section we will see how to monitor real-time balance changes across the Arbitrum blockchain

-This Arbitrum API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

-This program allows you to test the data and its integration into your applications before full-scale implementation.
-Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="How to get Arbitrum Balance Updates of an address"/>